kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

 1. Create a feature-branch based on the given `release-{RELEASE}` branch you want to extend.
 Add your changes and create a Pull Request.

 2. Once you create a Pull Request to the release branch, the set of checks is triggered.
-   These jobs run in the same way as jobs that run on every Pull Request to the `master` branch.
+   These jobs run in the same way as jobs that run on every Pull Request to the `main` branch.
    If you create a Pull Request that contains changes to the components, the component-building job is triggered.
    If you make any changes in the charts, the integration tests are triggered.